 If you notice your dog scratching and biting at himself but find no evidence of fleas, check for lice.
 If they're present, you can expect to see their pale, oval, translucent eggs, called nits, affixed to hairs close to your dog's skin, as well as oval-shaped insects about the size of fleas moving in his fur.
 Of the two louse species that infest dogs in North America, sucking lice are more common than chewing lice, which are intermediate hosts for tapeworms.
 Sucking lice sink their mouthparts into the dog's skin, creating puncture wounds that can easily become infected.

-Disinfecting the Indoor Environment
+Disinfecting the indoor environment

 Ticks can transmit infections within 24 hours of latching onto a dog, so if you live in a tick-prone environment, check your pet regularly and thoroughly for these bloodsuckers and detach them before they can do any harm.
-The Humane Society of the United States advises wearing protective gloves for this.
-Using fine-point tweezers, seize the tick as close as possible to your dog's skin and "pull outward in a straight, steady motion," making sure to get the whole bug, since residue can cause infection.
+Wear protective gloves and use fine-point tweezers to seize the tick as close as possible to your dog's skin and "pull outward in a straight, steady motion," making sure to get the whole bug, since residue can cause infection.